 Except there’s a little more nuance to be mentioned.

 1. Rates were a little different in the singles

-Where a single device was sued the initial success rate for direct laryngoscopy was 16% (but still way better in the GlideScope group at 66%).
-Was there a subset of those patients who had different findings.
+Where a single device was used the initial success rate for direct laryngoscopy was 16% (but still way better in the GlideScope group at 66%).
+Was there a subset of those patients who had different findings?
 Who knows, because we can’t tell from this data set.

 2. It’s not apples and apples